Needles - evergreen, 8 to 17 inches in length, fascicled in groups of 3

 High in natural volatile chemicals, longleaf pine needles are slow to decay once they fall to the forest floor.
 However, frequent fires throughout the woods easily ignite the dead needles and clean the forest floor of pine needles and other debris.

-Pine needles were frequently used by Native Americans and early settlers to weave into baskets.
-Today, because of their pleasing color and length, many longleaf pine needles are gathered and used as garden mulch (called "pine straw").
+Native Americans and early settlers frequently used pine needles to weave baskets.
+Today, longleaf pine needles (called "pine straw") are gathered and used as garden mulch because of their pleasing color and length.

 Like all pines, longleaf is monoecious with both the male and female reproductive cones found on the same tree.
-The reproductive cycle of longleaf pine takes over 2 years to complete, with the larger female cones eventually maturing by autumn of the second year.
+Longleaf pine's reproductive cycle takes over 2 years to complete, with the larger female cones eventually maturing by autumn of the second year.
 Longleaf pines are sporadic seed producers with infrequent good seed crops.
 Cones open and seeds fall in October and November.

 The cones of longleaf pine are the largest of the southern pine and range in size from 5 to 12 inches in length.
 Because of their large size, only animals like the fox squirrel are sizable enough to manipulate and open the longleaf pine cones to eat the seeds before they fall to the ground.

-On young longleaf pine, the bark appears brownish gray in color and is deeply furrowed.
-As the tree ages the furrows become shallower, the bark color assumes an orange-brown shade, and the exterior scales appear more papery.
+On young longleaf pine, the bark appears brownish-gray and is deeply furrowed.
+As the tree ages, the furrows become shallower, the bark color assumes an orange-brown shade, and the exterior scales appear more papery.

-The thick bark of longleaf pine generally protects the trees from the frequent fires that occur in the Southeast.
+The thick bark of longleaf pine generally protects the tree from the frequent fires in the Southeast.
 Charred signs of past fires are often visible on the bark.
 Occasionally, a fire may burn through the bark creating a wound.
 Over time a noticeable fire scar may develop.
 A large fire scar may weaken (or perhaps kill) a longleaf pine tree.
-Nonetheless, fire scars make excellent nesting sites for animal such as bluebirds.
+Nonetheless, fire scars make excellent nesting sites for animals such as bluebirds.

-Many species of birds, such as the white-breasted nuthatch, brown creeper and red-cockaded woodpecker, scramble up and down the tree, peeling off scales of bark in search of insects seeking refuge underneath.
-Some reptiles or amphibians like the barking tree frog or pinewood's tree frog take a more passive approach to hunting food and simply wait on the bark for food to come to them.
+Many species of birds, such as the white-breasted nuthatch, brown creeper, and red-cockaded woodpecker, scramble up and down the tree, peeling off scales of bark, searching for insects seeking refuge underneath.
+Some reptiles or amphibians like the barking tree frog or pinewood's tree frog take a more passive approach when hunting food and simply wait on the bark for food to come to them.